-Hit & Run Lawyer Near Me
+Hit & Run Accident Lawyer Near Me

 A criminal Hit and Run charge is one of the most common charges I see filed by prosecutors in Vancouver, Battle Ground, Longview and Kelso.
-Regular people can find themselves in sticky situations in the blink of an eye, and the consequences if convicted could result in a driver’s license suspension, jail time, court costs and driving classes.
+Regular people can find themselves in sticky situations in the blink of an eye, and the consequences, if convicted, could result in a driver’s license suspension, jail time, court costs and driving classes.

 We understand that sometimes people make mistakes once they’ve been in an accident.
 Sometimes they panic.
 Sometimes they simply are not aware of their legal obligations.
 Sometimes they make a snap decision without fully thinking it through.
 If a hit & run charge is filed against you, it is important to know what you’re up against.